chromaui/learnstorybook.com/content/screen.md

 When placing the `TaskList` into Storybook, we were able to dodge this issue by simply rendering the `PureTaskList` and avoiding the container.
 We'll do something similar and render the `PureInboxScreen` in Storybook also.

 However, for the `PureInboxScreen` we have a problem because although the `PureInboxScreen` itself is presentational, its child, the `TaskList`, is not.
 In a sense the `PureInboxScreen` has been polluted by “container-ness”.
-So when we setup our stories:
+So when we setup our stories in `InboxScreen.stories.js`:

 ```javascript
 import React from 'react';